 *.
 A waste not just of 90 minutes then, but 4 hours of my life.
 As I’ve said, the epilogue goes on for half an hour of that, introducing new characters like Deathstroke and the Martian Manhunter, plus marking a very unwanted return of Jesse Eisenberg as Lex Luthor and Jared Leto as the Joker, in what appears to be an entirely new multiverse timeline.
 One which basically makes everything that happened in the movie we just saw moot.

 *.
 As it stands, I’m not sure that timeline is going to get a chance.
-I couldn’t help but think of the possibilities of getting Will Smith’s Deathstroke (from Suicide Squad) together with Amber Heard’s Mera and Ezra Miller’s Flash (both members of the new team) so we could have a triumvirate of stars we lost in 2022, all in one picture.
+I couldn’t help but think of the possibilities of getting Will Smith’s Deadshot (from Suicide Squad, and I didn’t even get his name right when I first posted this review) together with Amber Heard’s Mera and Ezra Miller’s Flash (both members of the new team) so we could have a triumvirate of stars we lost in 2022, all in one picture.
 Will Warner Bros. want to spend $300 million on that?
 Wait and see!